Prism Eclipse SUL

 I ordered this kite right after i saw the video at a kitestore.
 Radical tricks, using urban (man i hate that word) structures like buildings, building sites and bridges caught my attention.
 Andy Preston and Paul Latham had sort of an skateboard style approach to flying these new trickkites and making videos.
 Very appealing.
 Learned spinstalls/landings, half axels and cascades with the Psycho.

 The kite in the picture has a worn out sail and is now modified with a turbo bridle, yoyo stoppers and some tailweight.
-Also have an almost new blue/red version.

 This is the first stuntkite build i did.
 It was a pre-cut building kit by Hurricane from Zwolle.
 They specialized in delta powerkites.
 They’re no longer in business.
 My mom did the sewing.
 Very powerful hawk like wing.
 A bit twitchy and unreliable when the bridle setting is at it’s most extreme but a lot of fun to fly.

 All 8 mm strong pultruded carbon rods (thick wall).